We wait, and the story of the prodigal son becomes more real.

 “Ours is a God who waits.

-If you opened this module, your released friend has disappeared in some way.
-They’re not answering calls or text messages.
-Maybe you know where they’re at, maybe you don’t.
+If you opened this module, your formerly incarcerated friend has likely disappeared.
+Or, more specifically, they’re not answering calls or text messages.

-Either way, the connection is lost.
-The not-knowing, the silence, is crushing.
+The connection is lost.
+The unknown, the silence, is crushing.

 This is incredibly painful.

-Your efforts in this journey have not been in vain.
 You didn’t fail.
-Rather, our process of dying to our assumptions of what “success” looks like is a central part of practicing resurrection together.
+Your efforts in this program have not gone terribly wrong.
+Rather, our dying to our assumptions of what “success” looks like is a central part of practicing resurrection together.

 It’s likely your friend has taken some steps back towards the familiar underground.
 These are old patterns that held them in shadow for years, long before you met.
-There are webs of old toxic relationships.
+There are webs of old, toxic relationships.
 Old addictions.
-Faced with so much of the unknown, many men and women lean back into their familiar places of comfort to cope with pain, shame, stress.
+Faced with so much of the unknown, many releasing folks lean back into their familiar places of comfort to cope with pain, shame, and stress.

 HEARTBREAK